prologin/django-proloauth/README.md

 Requirements
 ------------

-The library aims at beeing compatible with `python>=2.7` and django 2.
+The library aims at being compatible with `python>=2.7` and django 2.
 Specific requirements are listed in requirements.txt.